CVE-2020-11833

 01 // Technical Summary

-A critical vulnerability exists in the OPPO charger IC driver (mp2650.c) due to a missing bounds check, allowing for arbitrary data writes.
-This flaw can lead to denial-of-service (DoS) conditions or, potentially, remote code execution (RCE) on affected devices.
-Successful exploitation could compromise device integrity and user data.
+**A critical vulnerability exists in the OPPO charger IC driver (mp2650.c) due to a missing bounds check, allowing for a potential buffer overflow.
+This could lead to arbitrary code execution and complete device compromise, posing a significant risk to user data and device integrity.

 02 // Vulnerability Mechanism